ansin218/hiwi-dmrg-tum/README.md

-# hiwi-dmrg-tum
+# Data Mining Research Group Projects
-Projects as Student Research Assistant at DMRG, Technical University of Munich
+Projects undertaken as Student Research Assistant (HiWi) at Data Mining Research Group at the Technical University of Munich between December 2015 and February 2016.